Sardinia: Prehistory

 Sardinia is one of the most geologically ancient bodies of land in Europe.
 The island was populated in various waves of immigration from prehistory until recent times.

-The first people to settle in Sardinia during the Upper Paleolithic and the Mesolithic came from Continental Europe; Paleolithic inhabitation of the island is demonstrated by the evidences in Oliena's Corbeddu Cave; during the Mesolithic era some populations, particularly from present-day Tyrrhenian coast of Italy, managed to move to northern Sardinia via Corsica.
-The Neolithic Revolution was introduced in the 6th millennium BC by the Cardial culture coming from the Italian Peninsula.
+Remains from Corbeddu Cave in eastern Sardinia have been suggested by some authors to represent the earliest evidence of human presence on Sardinia, around 20,000 years ago, during the Last Glacial Maximum.
+However, other authors contend that there is no solid evidence for the occupation of the island until the early Mesolithic, around 10,000 years ago.

+The Neolithic began on Sardinia during the 6th millennium BC resulting from the migration of Early European Farmers, replacing the Mesolithic hunter-gatherer populations, with a material culture including the widespread Cardium pottery style.
 In the mid-Neolithic period, the Ozieri culture, probably of Aegean origin, flourished on the island spreading the hypogeum tombs known as domus de Janas, while the Arzachena culture of Gallura built the first megaliths: circular tombs.
 In the early 3rd millennium BC, the metallurgy of copper and silver began to develop.

 During the late Chalcolithic the so-called Beaker culture, coming from various parts of Continental Europe, appeared in Sardinia.
 These new people predominantly settled on the west coast, where the majority of the sites attributed to them had been found.
 The Beaker culture was followed in the early Bronze Age by the Bonnanaro culture which showed both reminiscences of the Beaker and influences by the Polada culture.

 As time passed the different Sardinian populations appear to have become united in customs, yet remained politically divided into various small, tribal groupings, at times banding together against invading forces from the sea, and at others waging war against each other.
 Habitations consisted of round thatched stone huts.